mlau16/cmpm-121-f25-d3/PLAN.md

 -[x] persist game state with localStorage
 -[x] use Facade design pattern to implement player movement -[x] use geolocation for real-world movement
--[] add UI controls for mode and reset
+-[x] add UI controls for mode and reset
 -[] refactor code